alexjkim/mystatsyt/README.md

 # mystatsyt
-My stats YT allow you to check your own personal YouTube video consumption stats
+My stats YT allow you to check your own personal YouTube video consumption stats.